n-eq/n-eq.github.io/_posts/2025-07-21-pre-main-zephyr-3.md

 - A small detail worth noting is the use of a not-so-known assembler directive called `.ltorg`.
-It ensures that function addresses used earlier in the assembly, namely `z_thread_entry` and `arch_irq_unlock_outlined`, are not placed _too far away_ in memory so the CPU can load them correctly and efficiently.
+It ensures that function addresses used earlier in the assembly, namely `z_thread_entry` and `arch_irq_unlock_outlined`, are not placed _too far away_ in memory so the CPU can load them efficiently.
 It is a low-level concern that's mostly important in ARM processors that have limited addressing ranges, especially in Thumb mode.

 ## A high-level overview